-Catherine Drolet has been in film production for nearly 15 years.
-She worked on over 40 films and documentaries at the National Film Board of Canada and at InformAction Films before founding her own production house in 2008.
-She gained prominence as a producer with the documentary, Yesterday Still Hoping, broadcast on Radio-Canada, RDI and TV5 Monde and screened at numerous festivals and cinemas.
+Catherine Drolet has been in film production for more than 15 years.
+She worked on over 50 films and documentaries at the National Film Board of Canada and at InformAction Films before founding Films de l’Oeil Inc. She gained prominence as a producer with the documentary, Yesterday Still Hoping, broadcast on Radio-Canada, RDI and TV5 Monde and screened at numerous festivals and cinemas.
 The film was honoured at the Festival international des droits de l'homme in Paris.
-She also produced Small Wonders, selected for competition at Hot Docs and broadcast on CBC.
+She also produced Small Wonders, selected for competition at Hot Docs and broadcast ed on CBC.
 Catherine curated the Encounter with the Ma’ohi culture of French Polynesia to the acclaim of the public and the international francophone media and was involved in the Polynesian dance episode of the documentary series Voulez-vous danser?
-She has also presided on various juries, notably the Jutra Awards.
-In 2013 Catherine launched the highly anticipated documentary: No Land No Food No Life (Sans terre, c’est la faim) along with an interactive website.
-The film was selected by the VIFF, IDFA, RIDM and FFPE where it received a special jury mention, and Festival del Terre where it won the Crossroads / Images from the global South Prize.
-It has screened in cinemas, and been broadcast on Super Channel and Télé-Québec.
+(Artv) She has also presided on various juries, notably the Jutra Awards.
+In 2013 Catherine launched the documentary: No Land No Food No Life (Sans terre, c’est la faim) along with an interactive website.
+The film was selected by the VIFF and IDFA, and FFPE where it received a special jury mention, and Festival del Terre where it won the Crossroads / Images from the global South Prize.
+It has screened in cinemas, and been broadcast on Super Channel and Télé-Québec and numerous international broadcasters.
 Un gars, c'est un gars!
 (A Guy's a Guy!) was released in 2014.
-This debate-style film on school dropouts was shown on RDI in January and is scheduled for broadcast on Radio-Canada.
+This debate-style film on school dropouts was shown on RDI and Radio-Canada.
 At the 2014 Prix Gémeaux (Quebec Television Awards) both films were nominated for "Best Social Documentary" and Un gars, c’est un gars! was also up for "Best Research: Public Affairs, or Documentary Programming.”
 Rigorous and passionate, Catherine Drolet is skilled at assembling exceptional teams of artists and technicians to ensure that her productions bear a stamp of quality.
-A life-long learner fascinated by a multiplicity of topics, her formal education includes a B.Ed and a Diploma in project management.
+A life-long learner fascinated by a multiplicity of topics, her formal education includes a B.Ed and a Master in project management.

 President & Producer